SystemsApproach/tcpcc/tcp_ip.rst

 FIFO Queuing
 ~~~~~~~~~~~~

-Regardless of how simple or how sophisticated the rest of the resource
-allocation mechanism is, each router must implement some queuing
+Each router implements some queuing discipline that governs how
-discipline that governs how packets are buffered while waiting to be
+packets are buffered while waiting to be transmitted.
+The queuing
-transmitted.
-The queuing algorithm can be thought of as allocating both
+algorithm can be thought of as allocating both bandwidth (which
-bandwidth (which packets get transmitted) and buffer space (which
+packets get transmitted) and buffer space (which packets get
-packets get discarded).
-It also directly affects the latency experienced
+discarded).
+It also directly affects the latency experienced by a
-by a packet by determining how long a packet waits to be transmitted.
+packet by determining how long a packet waits to be transmitted.
-This section introduces two common queuing algorithms—first-in,
-first-out (FIFO) and fair queuing (FQ)—and identifies several variations
-that have been proposed.

-The idea of FIFO queuing, also called first-come, first-served (FCFS)
+The most common queuing algorithm is *First-In/First-Out (FIFO)*.
+The
-queuing, is simple: The first packet that arrives at a router is the
+idea is simple: The first packet that arrives at a router is the first
-first packet to be transmitted.
-This is illustrated in :numref:`Figure
+packet to be transmitted.
+This is illustrated in :numref:`Figure %s(a)
-%s(a) <fig-fifo>`, which shows a FIFO with “slots” to hold up to eight
+<fig-fifo>`, which shows a FIFO with “slots” to hold up to eight
 packets.
 Given that the amount of buffer space at each router is
 finite, if a packet arrives and the queue (buffer space) is full, then
 the router discards that packet, as shown in :numref:`Figure %s(b)